 What to do with that knowledge?

-As I wrote earlier, both reach and impressions are crucial metrics for your social media marketing performance and its evaluation.
+Both reach and impressions are crucial metrics for your social media marketing performance and its evaluation.
 Understanding them, what caused their rises and falls is extremely important for your brand.
 Sure, engagement shows how people react to your content, but if they don’t see it, there’s no engagement and your message is being missed.
-That’s why you should analyse your reach and impressions and based on that knowledge setting goals for your performance and activities on social media.
+That’s why you should analyse your reach and impressions and based on that knowledge set goals for your performance and activities on social media.

 When you know how your metrics are doing, you can then figure out how you should engage your fans more and expand your reach.
-To make things easier, Sotrender introduced the moderation feature for Facebook.
-Using our moderation tool, you will be able to respond to your fans in a more organized, contextualized, and natural way.
+To make things easier, Sotrender introduced the Social Inbox for Facebook.
+By using this tool, you will be able to respond to your fans in a more organized, contextualized, and natural way.
 You can track real-time updates, use Gmail-style conversation organization, and respond to conversations without having to switch tabs as you regularly would on Facebook’s own moderation feature.